- Learn about Microsoft Teams

 The features may not be available today but are planned for upcoming updates of Microsoft Teams.

-Dynamic View: You will have more control over how you see shared content, such as a presentation, and participant video feeds in a Teams meeting.
-Available in late 2020.
+You will have more control over how you see shared content, such as a presentation, and participant video feeds in a Teams meeting.
+Available in spring 2021.

 Please contact the IT Services Help Desk for questions about Microsoft Teams.